plausible/docs/docs/custom-domain.md

 Using CSP?
 Do not forget to add this new subdomain specifically to your Content Security Policy too.
 :::

+## Should I create a custom domain for each of the sites that I want to track?

+This is not necessary.
+You could use one custom domain for all your sites.

+This is convenient if you're running several sites as subdomains.
+In that case you could create plausible.yourdomain.com as your custom domain and use that for all the different subdomains you have as part of yourdomain.com (subdomain1.yourdomain.com, subdomain2.yourdomain.com etc).

+You can use the same custom domain on your other domains too.
+The only difference is that in those cases you'll be making a call to plausible.yourdomain.com from yourotherdomain.com rather than having it all under the same domain.
+The functionality remains the same and everything still works fine.

 ## Remove the custom domain integration

 If you'd like to remove the custom domain you have configured, click on the "**Remove custom domain**" button in the "**Custom domain**" section of your website settings.